tskit-dev/tsinfer/docs/inference.rst

 Sample
 ++++++

-Each individual is composed of one or more ``samples``, depending on their ploidy.
-If an individual is diploid they have two samples, one each for the maternal and paternal chromosomes copies.
-More generally, a ``node`` refers to a maternal or paternal chromosome that is either a sample or an ancestor of our samples.
+Each individual is composed of one or more ``sample`` genomes, depending on their ploidy.
+If an individual is diploid they have two samples, one each for the maternal and paternal chromosome copies.
+More generally, a ``node`` refers to a maternal or paternal chromosome that is either a sample, or an ancestor of our samples.

 When we add an individual with ploidy ``k`` using